 If your furry friend competes in dog shows, you may have to bathe it more frequently.
 In this case, use moisturizing shampoos and conditioners with natural ingredients like coconut oil, shea butter, or cannabidiol (CBD).
 Avoiding dry or irritated skin will not only reduce shedding but also minimizes the risk of infections.

 Dog Shampoo For Shedding

 Just like we use shampoo in our own hair, dogs benefit from hair-care products designed for canines.
 Shampoos enrich the skin with essential nutrients and protect hair follicles.
 Some dog shampoo products have been created specifically with hair loss and de-shedding in mind.

-Your dog’s wellbeing — including its fur and skin — may benefit with the use of CBD.
+Your dog’s wellbeing — including its fur and skin — may benefit from the use of CBD.
 Your dog’s endocannabinoid system (ECS) regulates many of your canine’s body functions, including those that affect its skin and coat.
 When you use a nourishing CBD shampoo for dogs, it complements their ECS.

 Dog Food for Shedding

 Healthy nutrition also plays a large role in your dog’s shedding patterns.
 If you’re looking to improve their skin or coat health, you may want to switch up their diet.
 Ingredients that can cut down on loose hair and excess shedding include vinegar, fish oil, oatmeal, yogurt, olive oil, and vitamin E.

 A balanced diet reinforces a dog’s hair follicles.
 Another vital additive your pet might benefit from is omega fatty acids, which supplement the skin barrier.
 If your dog isn’t getting enough of these fatty acids, you may need a supplement.